Shem Zemura Biography: Age, Films -Pindula, Local Knowledge

 Education

-Zemura attended Machekera Primary School where he says he performed in plays and was a member of the traditional dance team.
-He attended high school at Albert, a school for refugees in Johannesburg, South Africa.
-He says he directed and played the lead role in a play that was staged at the Hillbrow Theatre.
-Shem Zemura says the success of the play qualified the school for the Inner City Drama Festival, which they dominated, winning several awards.[2]
+Zemura went to Chidau, Zengeza and Machekera Primary Schools.
+It was at Machekera where he says he performed in plays and was a member of the traditional dance team.
+For his secondary school education, he went to Magunje High School and then Glen View High 1 and St Alberts for his A’levels.
+At Albert, a school for refugees in Johannesburg, South Africa, Shem Zemura says he directed and played the lead role in a play that was staged at the Hillbrow Theatre.
+Shem Zemura says the success of the play qualified the school for the Inner City Drama Festival, which they dominated, winning several awards.[2][3]

 Career